-The appeal process, which is governed by legislation, differs according to the method used to issue the Penalty Charge Notice.
+The appeal process is governed by legislation which differs according to the method used to issue the PCN.
 You can challenge the PCN in the first two cases above, and make a formal representation for the third.
 For more information, please see our pages below on the different appeal processes that apply according to how the PCN was issued.

 When we receive your appeal, it will be logged as a challenge or formal representation (depending on how the penalty was issued and/or how far it has progressed).
 We will ensure that the case does not progress further and then write to you in due course to let you know the outcome and how much money is due, if any.

 If you receive a Charge Certificate, it is too late for you to make a challenge or formal representation.

-If you are not satisfied with the outcome of your challenge or formal representation, you may choose to appeal to the independent Parking Adjudicator at the Parking and Traffic Appeals Service.
+If you are not satisfied with the outcome of your challenge or formal representation, you may choose to appeal to the independent Environment and Traffic Adjudicators (ETA)